 For further information about your visa, visit MyTLU.

-Complete the blue health form, which includes spaces for documentation of immunizations and shots.
-Return it to the International Education office as soon as possible or bring it with you to Seguin.
+Complete the blue TLU health form, which includes spaces for documentation of immunizations and shots.
+Email it to Charla Bailey in the International Education office as soon as possible or bring it with you to Seguin.

 All new students are required to have a meningitis vaccination at least 10 days before arriving to TLU.
 Written proof of the vaccination must be sent to TLU before arrival.

 All international students must have health insurance.
 Texas Lutheran University has an insurance package available.
 All international students will be enriolled in the insurance and the fee with be part of the students' semester fees.
 The cost of the heath insurance through TLU is approximately $360 per semester.

 There is a post office in the campus student center at which you can send or receive mail.
 All TLU students who live on campus will have mailboxes.

 Texas Lutheran University

 Plan to arrive the day before new international student orientation.
 You will be able to move into campus housing at that time.
 The International Education office can make arrangements for a staff member to meet you at the San Antonio International Airport.
 You will need to email your flight information as soon as possible to the International Education office.